COVID-19 Frequently Asked Questions

 When both scheduling the visit and on the morning of the visit, the TDO will call your service to ask a series of COVID-19 related questions.
 Additional information can be found by visiting https://ectarc.com.au/training/about/faqs/ or by contacting your TDO.

 How will my practical assessments be completed?

 The regulatory authority that oversees ECTARC – the Australian Skills Quality Authority (ASQA) – has made it very clear that all RTOs must ensure the requirements of each unit continue to be met by all students.
-How we do this may look differently however.
-Where ECTARC would normally come to your service to observe you in the workplace, your TDO will discuss with you the options of submitting video evidence or, where videos are not permitted, using technology such as Skype or Facetime.
-ECTARC TDOs must observe you completing all of the task that are listed in your Practical Assessment Instructions and will work with students individually to do this.
-Where visits are not urgent, you can continue on with your written assessments and as soon as we can commence visiting services again we will come and observe you.
+How we do this may look differently.
+Where practical assessments can not be conducted in the workplace, your TDO will discuss with you the options of submitting video evidence using technology such as Blackboard Collaborate.
+Your ECTARC TDO must observe you completing all the task that are listed in your Practical Assessment Instructions.

 How does ECTARC ensure the privacy of staff, children and families when completing practical assessments?

 Practical Assessments are completed in real time via an online link where the TDO writes notes about what has been observed.
 At no time is this recorded and the observation is only made by one ECTARC TDO.
 The platform used is Blackboard Collaborate which has been chosen by ECTARC for its high level security measures.
 ECTARC has been using this reputable company for many years and are confident that it provides a secure base for completing assessments in this way.
 Permission forms are available for use in a service to seek parental permission if required.
 Please contact your ECTARC TDO for a copy of this.